OkieOth/yacg/README.md

 ```

 # Some Last Words
 This project is a spare time project - with all its pros and cons.
 The development of this project is done under a Linux OS, so I have no clue how it is working on Windows machines.

+This project is advanced challended here: https://github.com/OkieOth/nibelheim_ts